dmbarbour/glas/docs/GlasNamespaces.md

 Viable API:

-        ("%macro", b:("ct.", P))                # bind ct to compile-time effects in P ct.load : Src<Type> -> (Type | FAIL)    # load glas data based on query
+        ("%macro", b:("ct.", P))        # bind ct to effects in P ct.load(Src) : Binary option    # load glas data based on query (%src.file FilePath Src) : Src
+        (%src.dvcs.git Repo Ver FilePath Src) : Src

-Src is an abstract data type.
-By convention, '%src' carries Src for the current module, while '%src.\*' provides constructors.
-All Src constructors are relative to enhance control over transitive dependencies and support rendering a dependency graph.
-To support location-independent compilation and cache sharing, location details only become visible at runtime via 'sys.refl.src.\*' APIs.
+Src is an abstract data type with constructors in '%src.\*'.
+To support relative file paths and rendering dependency graphs, Src constructors always take a Src argument.
+By convention, each module receives a link to its own Src via '%src'.
+To support location-independent compilation, Src is opaque at compile time, but details are available at runtime via 'sys.refl.src.\*'.

-Possible initial constructors:

-        (%src.file FilePath Src) : Src<Binary>
-        (%src.dir FileRegex Src) : Src<List of FilePath>
-        (%src.dvcs.git Repo Ver Src) : Src<unit>
-          # Repo - e.g. a URL
-          # Ver - branch, tag, or hash

-In this API, a DVCS file is relative to a DVCS source, and we'll support treat absolute file paths as relative to DVCS root.
-This seems sufficient to get started.
-We might eventually extend to support other DVCS, database or HTTP queries, and content-addressed data.

-### Folders as Packages

-In my vision for glas systems, users can easily share code by copying folders.
-Although DVCS bindings are preferred for stable dependencies, copying is suitable for notebook-style applications where live coding and projectional editing are integrated with the experience.

-To support this vision, I forbid parent-relative (`"../"`) paths in Src constructors.
-Absolute paths are also restricted: users cannot reference an absolute path via relative-path Src.
-Upon entry to DVCS, we treat absolute paths as referring to DVCS root.

-As a related convention, we might leverage %src.dir to let users 'load' a folder as a source after searching for a 'package.\*' file.
+We can later extend Src to stable HTTP queries, content-addressed data, and virtual filesystems.
+However, I believe this is enough to get started.

+## Module Overview

+A proposed module type is `Env -> Env`, albeit tagged for extensibility (see *Tags*).

+By convention, the input environment is bound to prefix '%', i.e. `b:("%", ModuleBody)`.
+This space provides access to program primitives, a user-configurable environment '%env.\*' for shared libraries, and '%src' for a module's abstract location.
+The module will define more names and eventually return its reified environment, optionally hiding '%' and private utility definitions.

+To support mutually-recursive definitions, we must wrap the module body with a fixpoint.
+Although we could do so within each module, there is a significant benefit to keeping recursion 'open': it allows us to express modules in terms of inheritance and override.
+Thus, I propose to move the fixpoint to the client 'import', binding a module's definition to '%self.\*'.
+A module may still close recursion locally where it makes sense.

+We can also support a notion of parameterized modules, analogous to OO constructors (for immutable objects).
+We effectively use '%env.\*' for implicit parameters.
+I propose to reserve '%arg.\*' for more conventional arguments that should not be implicitly propagated.
+If there are no explicit user parameters to a module, this volume should be empty.

+Altogether, a client module will propagate its own '%\*' after shadowing '%src', '%self', and '%arg.\*'.
+For '%self' the client will usually fixpoint the module, but an opportunity exists for inheritance or mixins.

-### User-Defined Syntax
+## User-Defined Syntax

 As a convention, users may define front-end compilers per file extension in '%env.lang.FileExt'.
-To bootstrap this process, the glas executable initialy injects a built-in definition for '%env.lang.glas'.
-The front-end compiler should be a purely functional Program of type `Binary -> AST` for use within a macro but separate from operations to load the binary or link the AST.
+To bootstrap this process, the glas executable initialy injects a built-in definition for '%env.lang.glas'. *Aside:* We should normalize file extensions, e.g. lower case ascii, '.' to '-'.

+A viable model for the front-end compiler is a Program implementing a pure function of type `Binary -> AST`, where AST represents a closed term of the module definition type.
+Lazy loads must be expressed as %macro nodes within the generated AST.

+Compilation and linking are stage separated, which has some advantages and disadvantages.
+A compiler cannot express a closure, e.g. integrating definitions from its own environment.
+It can only arrange for the generated AST to later link shared libraries.
+OTOH, this ensures the client controls linking, and that we can share compilers without specializing them per link environment.

-### Tagged Definitions and Calling Conventions
+## Tags and Calling Conventions

-A program may work with many types of definitions, e.g. `Env -> Program` vs. `Program` vs. Env -> Env`.
-This isn't a problem when used in different contexts.
-However, when they share a context, the caller must syntactically distinguish each call type, which is ugly and annoying.

-My proposed solution is to tag every user definition and let front-end compilers provide an adapter.
-For example, we can easily adapt `Program` into `Env -> Program`.
-Perhaps we can also express macro expansions as normal program expansions.

 A viable encoding for tags:

-        f:("w", ((b:("", "TAG"), "w"), Definition))
+        f:("E", ((b:("", "T"), "E"), Body))

-This function receives an Env of adapters, extracts the TAG adapter, then applies to Definition.
-If there is no such adapter, we'll get an obvious error, usually at compile time.
+This function receives an Env of adapters E, extracts the T adapter, then applies to Body.
+Alternatively, if E does not contain T, this raises a clear error when applied.

-### Modules and Mixins

-The proposed type for module AST is `Env -> Env`.
-The input Env should at least provide primitives, including access to '%env.\*' and an updated '%src'.
-But this may be extended to access definitions in client's environment, essentially parameterizing modules.
-We could support in-out parameters, where a module both receives and returns a definition.
-And at the extreme, we could 'include' a module into the current namespace.

-Of course, we aren't limited to modules that do this.
-We can also define `Env -> Env` functions for use as namespace macros, or even `Env -> (Env -> Env)` for parameterization.

-The glas namespace model doesn't support a union of definitions, but it isn't difficult to develop modules that support a sort of union-merge of definitions via the ifdef primitive.
+I propose to wrap nearly all modules and definitions in such tags.
+The overhead is negligible, but the resulting system will be far more extensible and adaptive.
+There is some risk of different communities overloading the same tags, but we're still better off due to the opportunity for resolution without module-level or call-site adapters.

+The motivating use case for tags is something like calling conventions.
+I would like to support calls to `Env -> Program` and `Program` within the same language without explicit adapters or syntactic distinctions.
+I would also like to support macro expansions without a separate syntax.
+We would also benefit from distinguishing embedded data, for use in wider contexts.
+And so on.

 ## Incremental Compilation